Asin (band): Artistry

-Asin was the first group to incorporate Filipino indigenous instruments into pop/rock music.
+Asin was the first group to incorporate Filipino indigenous instruments into Filipino pop/rock music.
 They also studied Filipino tribal music and did what they could to be true to the origins of the music.
-Instead of plagiarizing the indigenous music, they set about educating people about respecting the origins of the music and representing it with agreement from the tribal sources.
+Instead of plagiarizing the Indigenous music, they set about educating people about respecting the origins of the music and representing it with agreements from tribal sources.

-Although Asin admittedly did not set out to be a political band, their songs most of which have themes of loneliness and longing, reflected the tumultuous undercurrent of the seventies in the Philippines under President Ferdinand Marcos.
-Sometimes their recordings were deemed subversive and confiscated, while other times they were considered patriotic and the band is occasionally invited to play at the Presidential Palace.
+Although Asin admittedly did not set out to be a political band, their songs, most of which have themes of loneliness and longing, reflecting the tumultuous undercurrent of the 1970s in the Philippines under President Ferdinand Marcos.
+The band's relation with the Marcos government is conflicted and ambivalent: the government sometimes deemed their recordings subversive and confiscated them and other times called them patriotic.
+Nevertheless, Asin's songs like Balita, Bayan Kong Sinilangan (Cotabato), Magnanakaw, Gising na Kaibigan, Mga Limot na Bayani, among others, has been the favorites particularly among activists and even ordinary people who were critical to the regime.